RagadZiyada/Project/README.md

 ## II.3 Cataloging and Governance

 Full schema definitions, data types, lineage, and assumptions are documented in the `catalog/` folder.
-Because undocumented data is just data with trust issues.
+Because undocumented data is just data with trust issues — and we've had enough trust issues with 3 million duplicate rows already.

 - **`data_catalog.md`** — storage zones, dataset registry, row counts
 - **`schema_dictionary.md`** — field-level definitions with data types and examples for all datasets including curated feature tables